-There were no changes to the CTR or BP objectives during the 2015/16 monitoring year so no changes were made to the reference tables.
-The maximum contaminant level for hexavalent chromium at sites with a MUN designation was decreased to 10 μ g/L in 2014 for both wet and dry weather, however no 2014/15 or 2015/16 samples were affected.
-The database was updated in 2012/13 to accurately determine, calculate, and compare ammonia objectives with sample results based on the Basin Plan updates as described in the 2012/13 Annual Report and re-stated below.
+Updates to the BP ammonia objectives were made in 2012/13 to accurately determine, calculate, and compare ammonia objectives with sample results based on the Basin Plan updates as described in the 2012/13 Annual Report and re-stated below.
 The objectives and comparisons are determined using the flow charts and formulas provided in Appendix K in Attachment D.